pawanfalak/earthquake-detector-9000/README.md

 ## Notes

 This is a work in progress still.
-Some of the code (like data_validate.py) does some unconvential things (reloading modules, reading and writing config to a file).

-Part of this is Pytorch seems to be structured for single runs, so when you need to run multiple nets multiple times, it is easier to just reset the module to ensure all weights are set to 0, etc. A big refactor would help my code I think :)
+Some of the code (like data_validate.py) does some unconvential things like module reloading.
+Pytorch seems to have been written for single runs.
+When you need to run multiple nets sequentially with different data, it is easier to just reset the module to ensure all weights are set to 0, etc.